Hot Banana Games

 Behind Every Success, There Are Many Challenges

-While our Kickstarter campaign was generally successful, there were hiccups we needed to overcome along the way.
+While our Kickstarter funding campaign was generally successful, there were hiccups we needed to overcome along the way.

 Demands and Complaints